StarRocks/starrocks/docs/data_source/data_cache.md

    - __MIN_OF_BytesRead: 0.00
 ```

-Example 2: In this example, StarRocks reads a large amount of data (46.08 GB) from local cache and no data from the external storage system, which means StarRocks reads data only from local cache.
+Example 2: In this example, StarRocks reads a large amount of data (46.08 GB) from data cache and no data from the external storage system, which means StarRocks reads data only from data cache.

 ```Plain
 Table: lineitem